 The reader may use either the monthly archives or the site “Search” tool to find earlier posts, topics or terms that interest them.
 (The WordPress search tool is not sophisticated.
 Select one critical key word and spell it correctly to find articles; then use your browser to search the article’s page for that word.)
 And, please, no post should be considered “too old” to comment on; if I can no longer stand behind any of my posts, I would remove them entirely from the site.

 I do periodically update or expand some popular posts, mainly in an effort to keep up with readers’ on-going interests, while also trying to keep to my original objective of not making things overly complicated or too esoteric for most normal readers.

 Although I make frequent use of mostly statistical data from respected open sources, the material contained here is strictly my own, and my overall thinking, reasoning and logic is not based on sources beyond that generally held philosophically by America’s Greatest Generation plus my own life-long education – at universities, in the US military, and from good teachers all over the world.
 I write about things I know, not about things I think I know.
 If you doubt any facts I present, please try, as I did, to verify them elsewhere before concluding that my facts are wrong.
 Most of what now passes as “intelligent discourse” in the US is in reality little more than memorized group-think that rarely rises above the level of trite dogma.
 Far too often I feel like I’m trying to converse with programmed puppets and fervently wish I could banish from Earth forever the entire American public school indoctrination industry serving only the loudest of special interest group lobbies.
 Far too many of my very ignorant countrymen firmly believe that they brilliantly know everything.
 How is that even possible?
-I am only beginning to grasp how very much I don’t know.
+After a lifetime of dogged professional dedication to the unvarnished truth, I am only beginning to grasp how very much I don’t know.